 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor requires the Foundation to retain as a fund of perpetual duration.
 These deficiencies are the result of unfavorable market fluctuations that occurred shortly after the investment of new permanently restricted contributions and continued appropriation for certain programs that were deemed prudent by the Foundation.
 Losses on the investments of a donor-restricted endowment fund reduce temporarily restricted net assets to the extent that restrictions on the net appreciation of the fund have not been met before the loss occurs.
 Any remaining loss reduces unrestricted net assets.
 Subsequent gains that restore the fair value of the assets of the endowment fund to the required level are classified as an increase in unrestricted net assets.
-The aggregate amount of funds that had fallen below their original gift value was (\$28,085) and (\$39,996) as of December 31, 2016 and 2015, respectively.
+As of December 31, 2017 there were no funds that had fallen below their original gift value.
+The aggregate amount of funds that had fallen below their original gift value \$(28,085).